-Google AdWords, the largest online advertising program, can help you increase sales by bringing more customers to your store.
+Google AdWords, the largest online advertising program, can help you increase sales by bringing more customers to your personal website which links to your Zazzle store.
+(Please note that linking your ads directly to your Zazzle store, products, or any other Zazzle page is against our program terms.)
 It works on a PPC or Pay Per Click system which means you only pay when someone clicks on your ad.
 AdWords also has a lot of great features – fantastic tools for keyword research, the ability to target ads by the user’s location and even device, as well as the ability to control your daily budget.
 Let’s take a closer look at how to create an ad with Google AdWords.

 Creating a campaign